crananet/crananet.github.io/pages/foodbank.md

 Not sure what food to give?
 The food bank will take almost any kind of non-perishable food items.
 Here are some ideas for things to get for each month.

-* December - Canned protein (tuna, chicken, stews, spam, etc. lentils, beans, peanut butter)
 * February - Canned fruit
 * April - Canned soups-don’t forget vegetarians
 * June - PB/Mac and cheese, quick summer kid lunches
 * August - Backpack program-stocking up for back to school bags-easy open.
 * October - Canned pumpkin and canned sweet potatoes
+* December - Canned protein (tuna, chicken, stews, spam, etc. lentils, beans, peanut butter)

+### Project Information
+The Thurston County Food Project is a community driven project with a purpose of collecting food for the Thurston County Food Bank.
+The difference between the Food Project and Food Bank is the Food Project does the collecting of the food, while the Food Bank stores it and distributes it to those who need it.
+The Food Bank gets food donations from other sources besides the Food Project such as in store containers and the once yearly mail carrier food drive.
+The Food Project holds a food drive every 2 months and collects the food from front doorsteps of homes in the Thurston county area.

 To learn more, sign up to be a volunteer, or ask questions, e-mail <a href='&#109;&#97;&#105;lto&#58;m&#98;%5&#70;c%6C&#105;n&#101;&#64;&#99;%6F%6Dc%61&#115;&#37;74&#46;n&#101;t'>&#77;aryBet&#104;</a>.